hashicorp/terraform-provider-aws/website/docs/r/transfer_server.html.markdown

 ### Workflow Details

 * `on_upload` - (Optional) A trigger that starts a workflow: the workflow begins to execute after a file is uploaded.
 See Workflow Detail below.
+* `on_partial_upload` - (Optional) A trigger that starts a workflow if a file is only partially uploaded.
+See Workflow Detail below.

 #### Workflow Detail